Fine-grained allocator implemented by

 created during the operating system runtime (e.g. process descriptors, threads descriptors, ports).
 Size of these

-structure varies from few bytes to tens of kilobytes.
-The allocator is able to allocate either the group of memory pages
+structures varies from few bytes to tens of kilobytes.
+The allocator can allocate either the group of memory pages and

 Fine-grained allocator is based on zone allocator.
 The architecture is presented on the following picture.

 sizes table.
 Table entries point to list of zone allocators consisting of fragments

 with sizes proportional to the entry number.
 Fragments have sizes equal to

 e is the entry number.